Nonparametric Causal Decomposition of Group Disparities: Identification, estimation, and inference

 \begin{prop}[EIF, conditional decomposition] Under Assumptions \ref{assu1}, \ref{assu2}, \ref{assu3}, and \ref{assu4}, the EIF of $\xi_{dgg'g''}$ is

 In Appendix C, we also derive the general EIF with survey weights. \end{prop} We again construct the one-step estimator by using the EIF as an estimating equation.

 This estimator contains five nuisance functions: $p_g(\Q)$, $\pi(d,\X,g)$, $\mu(d,\X,g)$, $\E(D \mid \Q, g)$, and $\omega(d,\Q,g)$.
-As is the case for the unconditional decomposition, consistent estimation of the conditional decomposition does not require that all nuisance functions be consistently estimated.
-This leads to its quadruple robustness against misspecification.
+As is the case for the unconditional decomposition, consistent estimation of the conditional decomposition does not require all nuisance functions to be consistently estimated.
+In particular, $\hat{\xi}_{dgg'g''}$ is quadruply robust to inconsistently estimated nuisance functions.